lah-rb/tall_grass/README.md

 * If your input was '#' and '703' you will see this output: "No. 703 is Carbink which is at evolution stage 1 and is typed as Rock-Fairy."

 ### Get Trainer Goods
-On adventures you my find that a situation warrants a reward or your players may wish to purchase a good from an in game store. tall_grass's ShopKeeper is perfect for retrieving items from the items_dex.
+On adventures you my find that a situation warrants a reward or your players may wish to purchase a good from an in-game store. tall_grass's ShopKeeper is perfect for retrieving items from the items_dex.

 * Enter 'g' or 'goods' in run.rb
 * A list of item categories will be displayed.
 You will be prompted with "What type of item do you need?"
 Here you can type the category you want, enter the number of the category you want, or simply hit return to get an item from any category.